rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 <details>
 <summary><strong>Q: How mature is the solution Orchestrator?
 Is it still cutting edge technology or already used by other customers?</strong></summary>

-**A:** The orchestrator was GAed in RHDH 1.5.
+**A:** The Orchestrator was GAed in RHDH 1.5.
 The current version is 1.6 and it will be merged into RHDH in 1.7.
 At this point we will have one unified operator which supports RHDH and the Orchestrator facilities.
-There are other customers using the orchestrator in production - even on a large scale with multiple thousands of users and others are onboarding to it currently.
+There are other customers using the Orchestrator in production - even on a large scale with multiple thousands of users and others are onboarding to it currently.

 </details>